-We would like to thank our colleagues from the AKSW research group in Leipzig as well as the LOD2 and GeoKnow project consortia, without whom writing this chapter would not have been possible.
-In particular, we would like to thank Christian Bizer and Tom Heath, whose Chaper 2 of the book 'Linked Data - Evolving the Web into a Global Data Space' [53] served as a blueprint for Section 2; Sebastian Hellmann, Claus Stadler, Jörg Unbehauen for their contributions to Section 3, Sebastian Tramp, Michael Martin, Norman Heino, Phillip Frischmuth and Thomas Riechert for their contributions to the development of OntoWiki as described in Section 4.
-This work was supported by a grant from the European Union's 7th Framework Programme provided for the projects LOD2 (GA no. 257943), GeoKnow (GA no. 318159) and the Eureka project SCMS.
+We would like to thank our colleagues from the AKSW research group in Leipzig as well as the LOD2, GeoKnow and BioASQ project consortia, without whom writing this chapter would not have been possible.
+In particular, we would like to thank Christian Bizer and Tom Heath, whose Chaper 2 of the book 'Linked Data - Evolving the Web into a Global Data Space' [79] served as a blueprint for section 2; Sebastian Hellmann, Claus Stadler, René Speck, Jörg Unbehauen and Ricardo Usbeck for their contributions to section 3, Sebastian Tramp, Michael Martin, Norman Heino, Phillip Frischmuth and Thomas Riechert for their contributions to the development of OntoWiki as described in section 4.
+This work was supported by a grant from the European Union's 7th Framework Programme provided for the projects LOD2 (GA no. 257943), GeoKnow (GA no. 318159) and BioASQ (GA no. 318652).